Constraining the physics of star formation from CIB-cosmic shear cross-correlations: Results

-Here $\hat{\bf b}$ is a vector with the six measurements of $\bsfr$, ${\sf C}^{-1}_{\bf b}$ is the covariance matrix of those measurements (also provided in \JRGKA{}), and ${\bf b}_i$ is the prediction for $\bsfr$ using the the model parameters of the $i$-th sample.
 The gray contours in the left panel of Fig. \ref{fig:constraints} show the constraints on the SFR parameters obtained solely from the $\bsfr$ measurements (which coincide with the results published by \JRGKA{}).
 The blue contours, in turn, show the constraints obtained from the combination of the shear-CIB $C_\ell$s and the $\bsfr$ measurements.
 These are reported in the second row of Table \ref{tab:results}.
 The constraints on $m_0$, $m_z$, and $\eta_{0.4}$ improve by $\sim22\%,\,\,52\%$, and $43\%$ respectively after including the $\bsfr$ data.
 The corresponding constraints on the evolution of $M_1$ and $\eta_*$ from this combination are shown in blue in the right panel of Fig. \ref{fig:constraints}.
 Although $M_1$ is still in good agreement with the best-fit model of \MRG{} (black solid line), adding the $\bsfr$ data accentuates the preference for a higher $\eta_*$, particularly at high redshifts.
 This, however, is mostly driven by the $\bsfr$ data, since the cosmic shear data used here is not very sensitive to redshifts $z\gtrsim1.0$.
 The resulting constraints on $\bsfr$ are shown in blue in Fig. \ref{fig:bsfr}.
 Unsurprisingly, the results are in good agreement with the direct measurements of \JRGKA{}.

 Finally, we compare the evolution of the star formation rate density predicted from our model constraints with independent direct measurements of $\rsfr$ based on measurements of the infrared luminosity function.
 The results are shown in Fig. \ref{fig:rsfr}, where the different points with error bars show the measurements of \citet{astro-ph/0306263,astro-ph/0303181,1101.2467,2013A&A...553A.132M,2013MNRAS.432...23G,2016MNRAS.456.1999M,2016MNRAS.461..458D}, some collected by \citet{2014ARA&A..52..415M}.
 The red band shows the 68\% constraints derived from our measurements of the CIB-weak lensing cross-correlation, while the blue band shows the combination with the $\bsfr$ measurements.
 Our constraints are generally in good agreement with all independent measurements of the SFR density covering the last $\sim10$ billion years of cosmic history.
 This reinforces the interpretation of the CIB as being sourced primarily by the re-emission of UV light absorbed by dust in star-forming galaxies.
 The solid black line in the same figure shows the best-fit star formation model found by \citet{2021A&A...645A..40M} from the analysis of the CIB auto-correlation.
 Although our measurements are broadly compatible with this preferred model, the combination of $C_\ell^{\gamma,{\rm CIB}}$ and $\bsfr$ data predicts a higher SFRD at redshift $\sim2$.
 As pointed out by \JRGKA{}, this is mostly driven by the high-redshift $\bsfr$ data, based on the large-scale cross-correlation between the CIB and quasars.
 An alternative tomographic cross-correlation with the CIB at high redshifts would thus be useful to confirm or rule out this trend.
 This could be achieved through the cross-correlation with maps of the CMB lensing convergence, assuming that the systematics arising from cross-contamination with the CIB can be kept under control.